 What’s more, you can even swim at some of the waterfalls in Krka – which will feel more than refreshing after a hot day hiking the trails.
 Remember to bring your bathing suit and some sunscreen!

-How to Get to Krka National Park from Split
+How to Take a Krka National Park Day Trip from Split

 - Tour – If you’re short on time, keen on learning all you can about Krka National Park, and want someone else to figure out the logistics of your visit, then booking a tour is the way to go.
 This Krka Waterfalls Tour from Split by Zen Travel is great as not only will they take you to Krka National Park, but you’ll also get a chance to visit the nearby cities of Primosten and Sibenik.